Chrysler intensifies effort to reach Jeep SUV owners over recall

 Since those models were produced, Chrysler has positioned the fuel tanks of its SUVs in front of the rear axle.

-Chrysler, a unit of Fiat Chrysler Automobiles , has told NHTSA that the cost of putting trailer hitch assemblies on the recalled SUVs was about $151 million.
+Chrysler, a unit of Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), has told NHTSA that the cost of putting trailer hitch assemblies on the recalled SUVs was about $151 million.

 The company has worked with its supplier to hike production of the trailer hitches, and now has ample supply, about 447,000, to fix vehicles brought in for inspection, Mayne said.
 More parts will continue to be produced, he said.